Abmstpha/DAH-enriched/README.md

 4. Translate, review, or correct the entries, ensuring that they adhere to the transliteration guidelines.
 5. Commit your changes and submit a **Pull Request (PR)** for review.

-We appreciate your interest in contributing to this important resource.
+We appreciate your interest in contributing to this important resource <3 .